Dany0443/Dany0443/README.md

 # Hi, im Dan

-Linux guy.
+I am a Linux guy.
 I mostly self-host stuff on my own servers and mess around with infra more than I write code.
 Backend dev sometimes, when it's needed.

 ## What I do